andrewdalpino/MewZoom/README.md

 | [andrewdalpino/MewZoom-V0-3X](https://huggingface.co/andrewdalpino/MewZoom-V0-3X) | 3X | 54 | 30 | 3.5M | No | 0.1.x |
 | [andrewdalpino/MewZoom-V0-4X](https://huggingface.co/andrewdalpino/MewZoom-V0-4X) | 4X | 96 | 40 | 14M | No | 0.1.x |

-## Example
+## Examples

-If you'd just like to load the pretrained weights and do inference, getting started is as simple as in the example below.
+To load pretrained weights and start upscaling your images, getting started is as simple as in the examples below.

+### PyTorch

+In this example we'll use HuggingFace Hub to download the pretrained model weights and then run inference using the Python `mewzoom` library which utilizes PyTorch under the hood.
 First, you'll need the `mewzoom` package installed into your project.
 We'll also need the `torchvision` library to do some basic image preprocessing.
 We recommend using a virtual environment to make package management easier.

 ```sh
 pip install mewzoom~=1.0.0 torchvision
 ```

-Then, load the weights from HuggingFace Hub, convert the input image to a tensor, and upscale the image.
+Then, load the weights from HuggingFace Hub using the `from_pretrained()` method, load and convert the input image to a tensor using Torch Vision, upscale the image using the model, and then display the upscaled image.

 ```python
 import torch